 Payment Options: Credit Card on file, account credit/future credit, cash or check dropped off in the office

-Offering songs, stories, connections, and creativity for children ages 3-5
+Offering songs, stories, art, science, and sharing for children ages 3-5+

 We believe that by participating in the classroom, parents will gain an understanding of the developmental levels and abilities of children birth to 5 years of age, and continue to appreciate the importance of the parent’s role in their child’s life.

 In The Parenting Program , parents actively experience a partnership in learning between the teacher, parent and child.
 Parents who are in touch with their child’s development are better equipped to support the child’s education, and communicate with teaching and administrative staff.

 We believe that through observation, hands on experience and discussion, parents will expand their parenting skills.

 Through the use of our child-initiated setting, which has been carefully structured with the child’s needs in mind, parents observe and interact with their own children and the children of others, as well as teachers and peers.